BagasDhitya/BagasDhitya/README.md

 📩 [bagasdhityataufiqqi98@gmail.com](mailto:bagasdhityataufiqqi98@gmail.com)**<br>
 💼 [linkedin.com/in/bagasdhityataufiqqi](https://www.linkedin.com/in/bagasdhityataufiqqi/)**<br>

+## 🙋‍♂️ About Me

 As a Web Development Lecturer, I am dedicated to educating and mentoring the next generation of web developers.
 I teach various web development courses, focusing on both frontend and backend technologies.
 My aim is to provide students with a strong foundation in web development principles, best practices, and the latest industry trends.
-Through hands-on projects and real-world examples, I strive to prepare students for successful careers in the tech industry.
-On the Software Engineer, I specialize in creating dynamic and responsive web applications.
+Through hands-on projects and real-world examples, I strive to prepare students for successful careers in the tech industry. <br><br> On the Software Engineer, I specialize in creating dynamic and responsive web applications.
 With expertise in both frontend and backend development, I can handle the entire development process from concept to deployment.
 I have extensive experience working with various technologies to build scalable and efficient applications.
 My goal is to deliver high-quality software solutions that meet client requirements and enhance user experience.

 ## 🛠️ Tech Stack
 <body style="font-family: Arial, sans-serif; margin: 20px;">